 4.3 Separate Trusts for Descendants of a Deceased Child.
-Each share for a living descendant of a deceased child of mine (hereinafter “grandchild”) shall be administered and distributed as a separate trust as follows:
+Each share for a living descendant of a deceased child of mine that has met the terms of her inheritance (hereinafter “grandchild”) shall be administered and distributed as a separate trust as follows:

 4.3.1 Distributions to Descendants.
 When such grandchild attains age twenty-five (25), the Trustee shall distribute to such grandchild the remaining assets of the Trust, and the Trust shall terminate.

 4.3.3 Distribution at Death.
-If the grandchild dies before the termination of the grandchild’s Trust, the Trustee shall distribute the remaining assets of the Trust, including any accrued income, to the grandchild’s descendants who survive the grandchild, per stirpes, or if none, in the same manner as the residue of this trust would have been distributed if I had died immediately after the grandchild’s death.
+If the grandchild dies before the termination of the grandchild’s Trust, the Trustee shall distribute the remaining assets of the Trust, including any accrued income, to the other grandchildren who survive the grandchild, per stirpes, or if none, in the same manner as the residue of this trust would have been distributed if I had died immediately after the grandchild’s death.

 4. Ultimate Tragedy Provision.
-Any interest in the Trust Assets not effectively distributed by the preceding provisions of this Agreement shall be distributed outright to a 501(c)(3) nonprofit organization dedicated to helping survivors of abuse or mental health issues.
+Any interest in the Trust Assets not effectively distributed by the preceding provisions of this Agreement shall be distributed outright to a 501(c)(3) nonprofit organization dedicated to helping families with innocent children who are survivors of abuse.

 ARTICLE FIVE TRUSTEE SELECTION